 This could help cut down on confusion and simplify your spending, so that you’re not trying to balance your budget across multiple accounts.
 Minimizing the number of accounts you hold could mean fewer fees, since many banks charge monthly fees or require a minimum balance.

-Another advantage to a joint bank account is that you are less likely to run into financial surprises with your partner.
+• Another advantage to a joint bank account is that you are less likely to run into financial surprises with your partner.
 With money going into (and out of) one account that you both have access to, it might be easier to keep tabs on your monthly budget and spending.

 Drawbacks of Merging Your Accounts

+• Some couples may prefer to keep their financial independence.
 In fact, rather than combining all your finances, you might decide to create a new joint account but also keep some accounts separate.
 Or you might decide to keep your finances totally independent of each other, and instead come up with a budget to figure out which expenses each person will pay.

+• Combined accounts may not suit your big-picture financial needs and money goals.
 Before you decide that a combined bank account is your goal, you might want to have a big-picture conversation about what each partner brings to the table.